je-recopuerto/My-Next-Blog/README.md

 3. Add environment variables in Vercel dashboard
 4. Update `NEXTAUTH_URL` to your production domain

-### Other Platforms

-The app can be deployed to any platform that supports Node.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

 ## 🛡️ Security Features

 - Environment variable validation